Arisiar/YOLOv3_Tensorflow/README.md

 The outputs from the yoloV3 model are `boxes` and `scores` which have shape [10647, 4] and [10647, 80].

-The network predicts 4 coordinates for each bounding box and 80 class predictions in COCO.

 (10647 = the number of grid cells(3 scale: [13x13], [26x26], [52,52]) x the number of anchor boxes)

+The network predicts 4 coordinates(bx, by, bw, bh) for each bounding box and 80 class predictions in COCO

 ``` bash
 mask = scores >= _SCORE_THRESHOLD